mhvuze/TRPUnpack/README.md

 # TRPUnpack
-C# tool for unpacking PSVita TROPHY.TRP files.
+C# tool for unpacking PSVita/PS3 TROPHY.TRP files.

 ## Usage
 Simply drag and drop the .TRP file on the application, or use `TRPUnpack <file>`.